 I agree and strongly advise finding someone who knows the SFG Level I and/or SFG Level II movements.
 An instructor can help you learn how to be efficient in your movements, which will save you energy.
 There is no reason to pattern bad movements, as they will only become more difficult to change later.

 I also recommend taking videos of your training practice.
 I am often surprised when I watch my movements, and these revelations help me tweak my patterns.
 Many instructors will review videos, so even if you don’t have a StrongFirst instructor in your area, you still have many options for acquiring feedback on your movement patterns.

 Get-ups are an excellent warm-up exercise that can build itself as a skill.
 Start with one set of no-weight get-ups on each side.
 Then do two to three sets with a moderate amount of weight.
-Don’t feel you have to use your snatch-size bell on every set of get-ups.
+Don’t feel you have to use your snatch-size kettlebell on every set of get-ups.
 Using light weight (or no weight) can be a great corrective experience.
 It is a good idea to watch your form on video.

 Understanding Our Objective and Your Energy Systems